Pan-Canadian-Genome-Library/pcgl-authz/docs/authorization.md

 ## Authorization queries

 It is the responsibility of PCGL services to ensure that data is not released unless the user is authorized.
-The authz `allowed` endpoint is the primary interface for asking if a user can perform a specified action on a study.
+The authz `/allowed` endpoint is the primary interface for asking if a user can perform a specified action on a study.
 When calling `allowed` a service provides the following information, along with user information in the Bearer token:

 ```
 {